karoliusz/readingprogressbar/README.md

-# readingprogressbar
+# Reading progress bar
 Simple component to visualize progress of reading, for a blog post or other kinds of content.
 Implemented for kicks... and for my personal tech blog.